ArashUL/peakfinder/README.md

 # work in progress
 # peakfinderproject
-A code to find local peaks in an arbitrary signal
+Elementary code to find local peaks in an arbitrary signal (in progress)